Adidooouuu/Adidooouuu/README.md

 - PHP

 Used for bulk deletion of DNS Records on a given zone.
 Requires a "config.php" file to the project's root, where you put your Account ID, Zone ID, and API Token with "all zones - DNS - modify" authorization (readme doc in french, will be translated on v2).
+Run it, and acknowledge the magic happening right in front of your eyes.

 <br clear="right"/>
 <br>